 Community comes together to protect Carbondale’s iconic red rock experience

-First, you saved the face of Carbondale.
 The private land at the base of Red Hill is very visible as you enter and leave Carbondale.
 It was also commercially zoned and for sale at a reduced price.
 The iconic entrance to Carbondale could have easily featured mini-storage or a convenience store.
-But you saved it!
-Thanks to you, Carbondale’s prominent red rock face will always be scenic and welcoming.
+But thanks to you, Carbondale’s prominent red rock face will always be scenic and welcoming.

-Second, you are providing access and improving the Red Hill experience.
+The project will also create better public access and improve the Red Hill experience.
 The Carbondale community has had a long-standing interest in addressing the dangerous and unpleasant jumble of trail users and vehicles along County Road 107.
 We have heard plenty of stories of near misses between cars, bikes, pedestrians and pets.
 Thanks to you, new trail connections to the BLM’s Red Hill Recreation Area will reduce these conflicts and improve the Red Hill experience for everyone.

 To create better access to trails.